 6. Try natural home remedies:

-To do this, you can use boric acid, hydrogen peroxide, and distilled white vinegar.
+To do this, you can use boric acid hydrogen peroxide.

 - Boric acid is an inexpensive way to create an inhospitable acidic environment for yeasts and bacteria.
 You can do this with your own homemade boric acid capsules.
 Simply fill gelatin empty capsules size 0 completely with boric acid powder.
 Insert one capsule into your vagina for the length of two weeks.
 The best time is before you go to sleep at night.

 - You can also douche with mixing equal parts of hydrogen peroxide 3% (H2O2), distilled white vinegar and water.
 Hydrogen peroxide is amazing stuff that will help to keep your vagina healthy.
 Not only does it keep it free of bacteria and yeast but has also numerous other benefits.

 A yeast infection after hysterectomy can be due to a hormone imbalance, an unhealthy diet or a course of antibiotics.
 It’s also possible your partner is giving it to you.
 No matter what, you need to fix these issues, to successfully stop recurring infections.